 Her doctoral research centered on the readership and reception of the four Holy Land pilgrimage narratives written by the fifteenth-century Dominican, Felix Fabri.
 Her monograph, Pilgrim & Preacher: the Audiences and Observant Spirituality of Friar Felix Fabri (1437/8-1502)was published by Oxford University Press in 2014.
-At present, Kathryne is engaged upon a project entitled “The Meaning of Virtual Pilgrimage in the Middle Ages,” where she is investigating the connection between spiritual pilgrimage (for travelers who journeyed only in the imagination) and Observant religious reform in medieval Europe.
+At present, Kathryne is writing her second monograph, Imagined Pilgrimage, where she is investigating the connection between imagined, or, “virtual” pilgrimage (for travelers who journeyed only in the imagination) and Observant religious reform in medieval Europe.
 She is also directing or engaged with several Digital Humanities research projects, including The Digital Observance Network.

 Bernhard von Breydenbach, "Peregrinatio".
 Oxford, Bodleian Library, S.Seld. d.9, detail from the fold-out view of the Holy Land